The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 heroku create

-The application will have a generated name and the terminal should output that. heroku open
+The application will have a generated URL and the terminal should output that. heroku open hello opens your default browser to access your new application using the '/hello' context.
+That page should output the text 'hello'.

-To access the REST endpoint via curl, run:
+To access the REST endpoint via curl, get the app URL from the heroku info command:

 Of course, you can use the Heroku CLI to connect this repo to your GitHub account, too, but this is out of scope for this guide.